Dr Sharon McDonnell (Principal Investigator)1,2, Dr Isabelle M Hunt2, Dr S Flynn2, Shirley Smith3,4 and Barry McGale1,4

 Securing funding to conduct this four year study has been extremely difficult.
 Consequently, we were dependent on the goodwill of the research team to offer their expertise and time, without payment.
 This study would cost in the region of £300k, if it was fully costed.
 We are grateful to The Monument Trust who provided £10k, which has been used for the design of the report and the dissemination strategy.
 We also grateful to the University of Manchester for providing the facilities to conduct the research, including providing ethical approval.

 The research team has received five commended ‘Making a Difference Awards for Social Responsibility’ from the University of Manchester (2015; 2016; 2018; 2019 and 2020) which are directly associated with this study.
+The team have recently been shortlisted for a ‘Making a Difference Award for Social Responsibility’ award from the University of Manchester and will be announced 12th May 2021.

 For more information contact: